 Grant application forms are available at the web link provided in the "Grant Application Link" field of this announcement or by contacting the Program Manager:

-Aaron McEvoy Illinois Department of Commerce & Economic Opportunity 607 East Adams Street Springfield, IL 62701
+Matthew Swaine Illinois Department of Commerce & Economic Opportunity 1011 S. 2nd Street Springfield, IL 62704 Email: ceo.ceja@illinois.gov

-Email: aaron.mcevoy@illinois.gov

 2. Content and Form of Application Submission.